syncthing/docs/users/syncthing.rst

 The following environment variables modify Syncthing's behavior in ways that are mostly useful for developers.
 Use with care.
-If you start syncthing from within service managers like systemd or supervisor path expansion may not be supported.
+If you start Syncthing from within service managers like systemd or supervisor, path expansion may not be supported.

 STNODEFAULTFOLDER